adkuba/QuicPos-Microservice/README.md

 Saves json tweets in data folder to my server.
 * text parsing - remove hashtags annotations
 * photo find and convert to base64
+* check how much space is used in cloud storage <code>gsutil du -sh gs://quicpos-images/</code>
+* last idx: 1621